 Click on the Apply and then OK button.

 The majority of users reported that they were able to fix the issue by resetting the default web browser.
 Here’s how you can do that:

 Resetting a browser is a super-easy process.
 If you’re using a browser other than Chrome and Edge, then you can search the steps to reset your default browser on the web.

 What is Recommended?

 If you highly trust the website you’re visiting; then you can ignore the warning message and visit the website.
 Also, if you have even a little doubt about if the site is genuine or not, I recommend not to visit the website.

-In case, the website which you trust and visit regularly also showing the same certificate message back to back, then it is a good idea to drop a note to the administrator of the website.
-In the message, you can explain the whole issue with a screenshot so that admin can resolve the issue.
+In case, the website which you trust and visit regularly also shows the same certificate message back to back, then it is a good idea to drop a note to the administrator of the website.
+In the message, you can explain the whole issue with a screenshot so that the admin can resolve the issue.

 We hope you find this article useful.
 Let us know your thoughts in the comments 🙂

 NOTE – THE ARTICLE IS AGAIN UPDATED ON 7/10/2020 WITH TWO NEW METHODS FOR ACCURACY, FRESHNESS, AND COMPREHENSIVENESS